Creating Holiday Magic for Kids with Special Needs-- Week Three

 (Eric playing on city playground (with cousins) after Thanksgiving dinner and walk 2001)

-Creating Holiday Magic for Kids with Special Needs -Week Two/Posted Nov.14th:
+________________________Creating Holiday Magic for Kids with Special Needs -Week Two/Posted Nov.14th:

 -Inclusion is the name of the game!
 Kids with special needs are children first, with big dreams and long holiday wish lists, just like other kids.
 Whenever possible, include the child in holiday festivities and activities like tree trimming, baking cookies, shopping for gifts, and attending church services (use the cry room if needed).
 Include that child in family holiday photos and videos, too.